The Hulk, Bruce Banner, and Robert Oppenheimer

 General Ross’ subsequent report is taken seriously.
 “I am aware that you are one of the top nuclear physicists in the nation today,” Major Glenn Talbot tells Bruce Banner upon his arrival from Washington, D.C.
 “And your services are vital to our defense effort.
 But the Pentagon sent me here to check out some disturbing rumors about you.”

-J. Robert Oppenheimer, who oversaw the construction of the first atomic bomb in Los Alamos, New Mexico.
+The fictitious Bruce Banner of Marvel Comics had a factual counterpart in the real world in J. Robert Oppenheimer, who oversaw the construction of the first atomic bomb in Los Alamos, New Mexico.
 As journalist David Halberstam notes in his 1993 book, The Fifties, Oppenheimer was a master administrator, capable of seeing the big picture and using his managerial skills to bring the Manhattan Project to fruition.
-He also understood the power that he and his team of physicists had unleashed.
+He also understood the destructive power that he and his fellow physicists had unleashed.

 “If the radiance of a thousand suns were to burst into the sky, that would be like the splendor of the Mighty One,” he said, quoting the Bhagavad Gita, when the first atomic bomb was successfully detonated.
 “I am become Death, the destroyer of worlds.”